wa008/wa008.github.io/_posts/2024-10-17-try-of-torchview-to-accelerate-finetune.md

 ---
-title: acceleration of LLM - matrix multiplication
+title: Acceleration of LLM - matrix multiplication
 tags: [LLM, acceleration, Matrix multiplication, torchview]
 math: false
 ---

 # Background

 After read "Manual Autograd" in [unsloth's blog](https://unsloth.ai/blog/mistral-benchmark), I try to parse model and found more related point where we can optimize.

 [torchview](https://github.com/mert-kurttutan/torchview) is a great similar tool to use.

 # torchview

 ### what torchview can do